chinenyennabude/UK_Retail_Customer_Demand_Forecasting/README.md

 **Overview**

 Retail Demand Intelligence is a data science project focused on analysing and forecasting retail demand using transactional and inventory data.
-The project demonstrates how raw retail data can be transformed into actionable demand insights suitable for real-world private-sector decision-making.
+The project demonstrates how raw retail data can be transformed into actionable demand insights suitable for real-world decision-making.

 **Objectives**